Makkkiiii/Blogly/README.md

 Blogly - 6th January (2nd Semester)

-**ALL THE CONNECTION, CONFIG AND PATHS COMMANDS ARE INCLUDED INSIDE THE "CONFIG" FOLDER.**
+**ALL THE CONNECTION, CONFIG AND PATHS COMMANDS ARE INCLUDED INSIDE THE "CONFIG" FOLDER.

-**!!!!
 DEMO OF THE WEB APPLICATION IS AT THE END OF THE README PAGE.**

 ## About